AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-15-Resazurin-Metabolic-Assays-Protocol-for-Individual-Stress-Testing.md

 ## Assemble data

-- Survival: A data sheet with columns for date, temperature, time point, oyster ID, family ID, and relevant notes
+- Survival: A data sheet with columns for date, temperature, oyster ID, family ID, and relevant notes
 - Metadata: A data sheet with columns for date, temperature, oyster ID, family ID, and relevant notes
+- Resazurin fluorescence: All data files for fluorescence measurements during the trial (T0-T6 "fl" files).
+- Resazurin absorbance: All data files for absorbance measurements during the trial (T0-T6 "ab" files).

 Scripts for analysis will be available on GitHub [here](https://github.com/RobertsLab/oyster-resazurin).